noncesense-research-lab/Blockchain_big_bang/README.md

 stake ~ 0.004%

 *************************
-At the end of the 12:
+At the end of the 12th hour:
 -
 # Current algorithm
 Blocksize = 76800.0 kB